 Tarleton State University is fortunate to be the recipient of a Robert A. Welch foundation Chemistry Departmental Research Grant, which funds the majority of my research.

 My main research project, reactions of alkali metals with selenium and tellurium in DMF, is currently on hold pending acquisition of a new UV-visible spectrophotometer or a method of recovering data from our Perkin-Elmer 320.

 I am working with Dr. Peter Bell and Dr. Lance Whaley on an NMR project.
 We did obtain a large amount of data this past spring for our study of the determination of purity of various common solvents by QNMR.
 We compared methods using DMSO as an internal standard with DMF, THF, ethanol, methanol, isopropanol, and acetone, while optimizing various instrumental parameters.
 We are currently analyzing the data comparing peak integration with simple peak intensities and with a “standard addition” method involving water as an added impurity.
 Results for the alcohols look very promising, but the other solvents exhibit various difficulties.

 Although not formal Welch research projects, I have continued to assist the students in submitting their “Chemvention” projects for publication.
-Their 2008 project “Element Cycles” is currently under review for J. Chem.
-Educ.
-The manuscript “An Undergraduate Kinetics Lab Experiment Using the Blue Bottle Demonstration” submitted to J. Chem.
-Educ. last year was returned.
+The manuscript “An Undergraduate Kinetics Lab Experiment Using the Blue Bottle Demonstration” previously submitted to J. Chem.
+Educ. was returned.
 The editors felt that the current manuscript was too large and want it resubmitted as two separate papers.
 The rewrite is in progress.